eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

 1. Select **Settings**.
 1. In the **Serial port settings** dialog, check the following settings and update if needed:
     * **Baud rate**: 115,000
     * **Port**: The port that your STM DevKit is connected to.
 If there are multiple port options in the dropdown, you can find the correct port to use.
-Open Windows **Device Manager**, and view **Ports > STMicroelectronics STLink Virtual COM Port** to identify which port to use.
+Open Windows **Device Manager**, and view **Ports** to identify which port to use.

     ![Termite settings](media/termite-settings.png)
+1. Select OK.
 1. Press the **Reset** button on the device.
 The button is black and is labeled on the device.
 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.